iamarbabkhan/Git/README.md

 # Source Code Management: A Guide to Version Control Systems
-In the world of software development, keeping track of changes made to source code is not just good practice; it's essential.
-This is where Version Control Systems (VCS) come into play.
-VCS allows developers to efficiently manage and track changes to their codebase over time, facilitating collaboration, experimentation, and ensuring project integrity.
-In this article, we'll delve into the realm of Source Code Management, exploring its types, key terminologies, and the prominent player - Git.
+When it comes to software development, maintaining a history of changes made in source code is always considered important not just as best practice but this practices stands immensely crucial.
+This is where Version Control Systems (VCS) are in use.
+A VCS allows developers to keep track of what changes have been made over time and makes it easy for others people (or even a previous version of oneself) to experiment or collaborate without compromising the project.
+Source Code Management: An introductory guide and setup instructions for Git Source code management is an essential...

 ### Understanding Version Control Systems
 Types of version control system: